-A John F. Kennedy revealed a 65% boost in the minds of participants during meditation.
+A John F. Kennedy study revealed a 65% boost in the minds of participants during meditation.

 Meditation therapy allows practitioners to feel at peace in the moment.
 With this, someone with trouble focusing on daily activities and craving substance instead can learn present moment awareness through the breath.
-If someone includes yoga in their practice, he or she has a better method to achieve wellness and control over one’s mental activity.
+If someone includes yoga in their practice, they have a better method to achieve wellness and control over one’s mental activity.
 Meditation can aid Cognitive Behavioral Therapy by reinforcing focusing on one’s behavior similar to a mindful practice.
 Lastly, meditation can teach individuals to accept what is, put the past in perspective, or create intentions which are beneficial for someone in treatment.

 Meditation is becoming more available as a holistic treatment for substance abuse.
 Individuals seeking a life of transformation can begin so by contacting a treatment provider who can place them in a facility offering yoga and meditation.
-Prospective patients can discover the different types of treatments that can help him or her thrive in wellness.
-Make the first step, and learn how meditation treatment and medications can set you free from addiction.
+Prospective patients can discover the different types of treatments that can help them thrive in wellness.
+Contact a treatment provider today to learn how meditation treatment and medications can set you free from addiction.